The Bankrate promise

 |Discount Den membership||No||50% off||Yes|

 If you are hoping for upgrades to business or first class just by earning elite status, the Frontier Miles program is probably not what you’re looking for.
 This is a discount airline, and Frontier planes don’t even have premium cabins like traditional carriers.
 The best you’ll get is a benefit called Stretch Seating, which gives you access to seats with extra legroom.

-Still, earning elite status with Frontier Miles is considerably easier than other airlines that normally have a spending requirement as well as a requirement for segments or miles flown.
+Still, earning elite status with Frontier Miles is considerably easier than with other airlines that normally have a spending requirement and a segments or miles-flown requirement.
 Frontier Miles lets you earn up to its highest level of elite status with credit card spending alone, which is unheard of among other frequent flyer programs.

 The bottom line

-Earning Frontier Miles makes sense if you are hoping to score some free flights, especially since joining is free.
-Keep in mind that, although the elite status benefits aren’t that impressive, this program does make it easy to climb the elite status ladder through flying or credit card spending.
+Joining the Frontier Miles program is free, and doing so makes sense if you are hoping to earn miles and score some cheap — and free — flights.
+Although the elite status benefits aren’t that impressive, this program does make it easy to climb the elite status ladder through flying or credit card spending.